dskline/dskline-blog/content/posts/2020-07-02-managed-notifications-with-expo-38.md

 }
 ```

-I have implemented `turnLightsOff()` by having another home device listen for notifications from [Pushbullet](https://www.pushbullet.com/) through a popular automation app called [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en_US).
+I have implemented the `turnLightsOff()` function by having another home device (an Amazon Fire tablet) listen for notifications from [Pushbullet](https://www.pushbullet.com/) through a popular automation app called [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en_US).
 There are APIs for interacting with a multitude of smart lights, but I found this workflow to be simpler.
 The main focus of this guide is the expo-notification API.

 ```
 // > App.tsx